Our Programs

 • Of babies born in the United States, 2 to 3 of every 1,000 have a detectable hearing loss in at least one ear and 1 out of 500 newborns suffers from significant hearing impairment.
 Congenital hearing loss (hearing loss present at birth) can include hereditary hearing loss or hearing loss due to other factors present either in the womb during pregnancy or at the time of birth.

-When a child is born, their ear is hard-wired for sound, but the brain has to learn how to perceive sound and speech from the information coming up the hearing pathway.
-Children can be born with damage to auditory hair cells, abnormalities in the hearing organ (the cochlea), or they can be born without auditory nerves carrying the hearing information.
-Without intervention, hearing loss can affect a child’s ability to develop speech, language, and social skills.
-The earlier children with hearing loss receive an intervention, the more likely they are to reach their full potential.
-Otologists can intervene with hearing aids, cochlear implants, and auditory brain stem implants.
+When a child is born, their inner ear or cochlea is sensitive to sound but may require some postnatal refinement.
+Also, the brain has to learn how to perceive sound and speech from the information coming up the auditory pathway.
+Children can be born with pathology to the outer or middle ear, sensory hair cells, hearing organ (Organ of Corti within the cochlea), or they can be born without auditory nerves which carry the hearing information to the brain.
+Without intervention, hearing loss can affect a child’s ability to develop speech, language, and social skills as well as achieve academic success.
+The earlier children with hearing loss receive intervention, the more likely they are to reach their full potential.
+Otologists and audiologists work together to recommend and implement hearing aids, cochlear implants, auditory brain stem implants, and various types of rehabilitative therapy.

-Clinicians and researchers in the Caruso department are working with the world-renown USC Institute for Neuroimaging and Informatics looking at the development of the auditory pathway and the effects of various types of hearing loss on brain patterning.
-A team of multidisciplinary researchers is currently leading a breakthrough (NIH)-funded clinical trial that attempts to prove that young children born without a hearing nerve can safely undergo an auditory brainstem implant (ABI) surgery.
-The study also allows our researchers to study how the brain develops over time and how it learns to hear sound and develop speech.
+Recently, a team of multidisciplinary researchers led a breakthrough (NIH)-funded clinical trial that attempts to show that young children born without a hearing nerve can safely undergo an auditory brainstem implant (ABI) surgery.
+The study also allowed our researchers to study how the brain develops over time and how it learns to hear sound and develop speech.
 A separate NIH-funded study examines the effects of cochlear implantation on language, behavioral, and societal outcomes in children.
+Other efforts are using otoacoustic emissions (echoes and distortion tones from the ear) to understand how the newborn cochlea functions and to develop new and advanced diagnostic tests.

 Faculty Researchers: